n3m3s7s/softimo/README.md

 "To optimize" an image generally refers to the process of stripping metadata and unnecessary informations from the physical image;

-please take a look at this article by Google (https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/image-optimization?hl=it) in order to have a complete point of view of this manner;
+please take a look at this article by Google (https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/image-optimization?hl=it) in order to have a complete point of view of this matter;

 generally speaking the "final optimization" cannot be efficiently achieved with a server-side language;

-it will be required to use a server tool to do the job, but this tools heavily depends on the mime type of the asset You want to "optimize";
+it will be required to use more than a server tool to do the job, but this tools heavily depends on the mime type of the asset You want to "optimize";

 actually there are 4/5 tools that are widely used: